bsmth/content/files/en-us/web/svg/reference/attribute/width/index.md

 sidebar: svgref
 ---

-The **`width`** attribute defines the horizontal length of an element in the user coordinate system.
+The SVG **`width`** attribute defines the horizontal length of an element in the user coordinate system.

 ## Elements